Our Support Team

 Jordan Benner

-Regional Forestry Advisor
+Regional Forestry Adviser

 Over the past 25 years, Jordan has worked in various aspects of forestry and natural resource management, including as a researcher, teacher, advisor, planner, logger, and small-scale tenure holder.